• Skip to main content

 Use your server address/port here.
 This doesn’t get saved permanently, so you will need to execute it every time your MySQL server starts/restarts.

-Now, execute one of the UDFs that suits your need.
-To run a background task in asynchronous mode, you can do something like as below:
+Now, execute one of the UDFs that suits your needs.
+To run a background task in asynchronous mode, you can do something like the following:

 SELECT gman_do_background("event_name", CONCAT(column1,',',column2)) FROM mytable_name WHERE {condition};